bttobi/bttobi/README.md

 # 🖥️ Bartosz Tobiński

 ### 👤 Who am I?
-Frontend developer with React.js and Information and Communication Technologies (ICT for short) student at Poznań University of Technology. <br />
+Frontend developer with React and Information and Communication Technologies (ICT for short) student at Poznań University of Technology. <br />
 Currently working at GSK in the IT Automation team.

 #